mipalgu/GUUnits/Sources/GUUnits/GUUnits.docc/GettingStarted.md

 # Getting started with GUUnits

-Create a function that takes works with angles in a type-safe manner.
+Create a function that works with angles in a type-safe manner.

 ## The Problem that GUUnits Solves